- Biography (PDF)

 Since the 1990s, Glenn Ligon has been exploring American history, literature and society by focusing on words, their meaning and illegibility.
 Relying on various literary sources such as texts by James Baldwin, Gertrude Stein, Walt Whitman or Jean Genet to name only a few, his approach gives palpable density and weight to the word.

-His awards and honors include a John Simon Guggenheim Memorial Foundation Fellowship and the Studio Museum’s Joyce Alexander Wein Artist Prize.
+His awards and honors include an American Academy of Arts and Letters Membership, a John Simon Guggenheim Memorial Foundation Fellowship and the Studio Museum’s Joyce Alexander Wein Artist Prize.

 Major institutional exhibitions by Glenn Ligon include the Marciano Art Foundation, Los Angeles (2019); Baltimore Museum of Art (2017); Camden Arts Centre, London (2014); Whitney Museum of American Art, New York (2011); Los Angeles County Museum (2011); The Power Plant, Toronto (2005); Wexner Center for the Arts, Columbus (2005); Mudam Luxembourg (2005); Dia Art Foundation, New York (2003); The Studio Museum Harlem, New York (2001), Kunstverein Munich (2001); The Walker Art Center, Minneapolis (2000); Institute of Contemporary Art at the University of Pennsylvania (1998); and the San Francisco Museum of Modern Art (1996).